liddiard/solar-dynamic-wallpaper/README.md

 npm run generate-wallpaper -- --project=[PROJECT_NAME]
 ```

-⚠️ Important: Make sure you don't forget to include the `--` before the `--project` flag in the command above!
+⚠️ Important: Make sure you don't forget the `--` before the `--project` flag in the command above!

 Replace `[PROJECT_NAME]` with one of: